Mysthological/Mysthological/README.md

 # Mysthological

-"Rome wasn't built in a day"
+"Rome wasn't built in a day, neither am I"